Monkeycat-nl/APUWifi/README.md

 sudo crontab -e
 ```

-add (fix path if downloaded in other location)
+add (fix path if installed in other location)

 ```
 @reboot /home/admin/APUWifi/wifi-patch.sh
 @reboot /home/admin/APUWifi/remove_old_kernels.sh exec
 ```

-wifi-patch.sh will recompile driver after reboot... (if someone known how to compile after update and before the reboot let me know)
+make sure you have [unattended-upgrades](https://packages.debian.org/unattended-upgrades) installed and kernel upgrades are enabled.

-remove_old-kernels.sh will remove the old stuff saving space.
+When you reboot with a new kernel: wifi-patch.sh will recompile driver with patch (if someone known how to compile after update and before the reboot let me know) and remove_old-kernels.sh will remove the old stuff saving space.

 Also... must use...